Kanjirottu Yakshi

 Kanjirottu Yakshi is a folkloric deity of South India.
-According to the myth, she was born into a Padamangalam family by name Mangalathu at Kanjiracode in Southern Travancore (now in Tamil Nadu).
+According to the myth, she was born into the Mangalathu family at Kanjiracode in Southern Travancore (now in Tamil Nadu).
 Also known as Chiruthevi, she was a beautiful courtesan who had an intimate relationship with Raman Thampi, son of King Rama Varma and rival of Anizhom Thirunal Marthanda Varma.
 She turned into a Yakshi after being murdered by her palanquin-bearer, waylaying men with her beauty and drinking their blood.